-Check dams may be used for pre-treatment, to break up slopes, and to increase the hydraulic residence time in the channel.
+Check dams may be used for pre-treatment, to reduce the effective longitudinal slope, and to increase the hydraulic residence time in the channel.
 Design requirements for check dams are as follows:

-- Check dams should be spaced based on the channel slope, as needed to increase residence time, provide T_v storage volume, or any additional volume attenuation requirements.
-The ponded water at a downhill check dam should not touch the toe of the upstream checkdam. - The maximum desired check dam height is 12 inches (for maintenance purposes).
-However, for challenging sites, a maximum of 18 inches can be allowed, with additional design elements to ensure the stability of the check dam and the adjacent and underlying soils The average ponding depth throughout the channel should be 12 inches. - Soil plugs serve to help minimize the potential for blow-out of the soil media underneath the check dams, due to hydrostatic pressure from the upstream ponding.
-Soil plugs are appropriate for Grass Channels (1) on slopes of 4% or greater, or (2) with check dams equal to or greater than 12-inches in height. - Armoring may be needed at the downstream toe of the check dam to prevent erosion. - Check dams must be firmly anchored into the side-slopes to prevent outflanking; check dams must also be anchored into the channel bottom so as to prevent hydrostatic head from pushing out the underlying soils. - Check dams must be designed with a center weir sized to pass the channel design storm peak flow (10-year storm event for man-made channels). - The check dam should be designed so that it facilitates easy mowing. - Each check dam should have a weep hole or similar drainage feature so it can dewater after storms. - Check dams should be composed of wood, concrete, stone, or other non-erodible material, or be should configured with elevated driveway culverts. - Individual channel segments formed by check dams or driveways should generally be at least 25 to 40 feet in length.
+- Check dams should be spaced based on the channel slope, as needed to increase residence time, provide Tv storage volume, or any additional volume attenuation requirements.
+The ponded water at a downhill check dam should not touch the toe of the upstream check dam. - The maximum desired check dam height is 12 inches (for maintenance purposes).
+The average ponding depth throughout the channel should be 12 inches. - Armoring may be needed at the downstream toe of the check dam to prevent erosion. - Check dams must be firmly anchored into the side-slopes to prevent outflanking; check dams must also be anchored into the channel bottom a minimum of 6 inches so as to prevent hydrostatic head from pushing out the underlying soils. - Check dams must be designed with a center weir sized to pass the channel design storm peak flow (10-year storm event if an on-line practice). - The check dam should be designed so that it facilitates easy mowing (gravel check dams are discouraged for this reason). - Each check dam should have a weep hole or similar drainage feature so it can dewater after storms. - Check dams should be composed of wood, concrete, stone, or other non-erodible material, or be should be configured with elevated driveway culverts. - Individual channel segments formed by check dams or driveways should generally be at least 25 to 40 feet in length.